-These two stages alone are costing the Tasmanian and federal governments $25.3 million, making it Parks & Wildlife’s biggest and most ambitious track project yet.
+So far, building the Three Capes Track has cost the Tasmanian and federal governments $25.3 million, making it Parks & Wildlife’s biggest and most ambitious track project yet.

-This part of the Three Capes Track hugs the Tasman Peninsula’s 300m sea cliffs, the highest in the southern hemisphere, so closely that every few metres you can step to the side and find yourself on the edge of a precipice getting a sea eagle’s view of fishing boats, soaring albatross and sheer dolerite columns rising straight up out of the sea.
+Every few metres you can step to the side and find yourself on the edge of a precipice getting a sea eagle’s view of fishing boats, soaring albatross and sheer dolerite columns rising straight up out of the sea.

 Back on the main trail, two more thoughts strike me: the track is magnificently crafted, a snaking mosaic of stone paths, bridges and retaining walls, with the occasional boardwalk, all built to last; and it’s remarkably mud-free, considering how much rain Tasmania gets.